 Flat is fully furnished in an old historical building, both the building and the flat is recently refurbished.

-Two large double bedrooms and large sofa that can sleep two.
+One large double bedroom and large sofa that can sleep one or two.
 Kitchen is fully equipped for cooking.

 |Access||Car not necessary|